jina/refactoring/exercise/buttons-exercise/README.md

 #### Step 6: Apply Variables

-Now that we know our refactored classnames, how our `%extend` is working, and the unique styles are applied, let's do a pass to see what those unique styles—colors, backgrounds, icons, fonts, etc—actually are.
+Now that we know our refactored class names, how our `%extend` is working, and the unique styles are applied, let's do a pass to see what those unique styles—colors, backgrounds, icons, fonts, etc—actually are.

 Assuming you already have some variables in a `colors.scss` file, you can go ahead and replace things like `#fff` with `$white`.